Gestational diabetes induction birth stories

 38+4 I was taken straight up to the delivery unit in the Rosie in our own room.
 They examined me and put a hormone patch (propess pessary) behind my cervix, which looked like a small tea bag on a string or a flat tampon and they attached the cord to the inside of my leg.
 It would induce my labour gently over 24 hours and they advised it was the most natural and kindest way to induce me because it would slowly build me up to the labour rather than throwing me in at the deep end.

 Then came the boring bit – waiting.
 We just had to walk around Addenbrookes until my waters broke or contractions started and I had to go back to my room every 4 hours to be monitored.
 I wasn’t allowed to leave the hospital grounds.
 I was as active as possible, walking around, climbing stairs, bouncing on my birthing ball etc. non-stop.

 I went to the toilet just before I had to be monitored and then realised I couldn’t find the cord.
 I’d lost the pessary down the toilet, how embarrassing!
 But it was OK.
 They put a new pessary in and it gave them a chance to see that it had started working.

 Up till 10pm I’d had two different midwives monitoring me and they were both really nice, then the night shift midwife came on duty.
-My baby was monitored at around 9pm but that was it, after that was my blood pressure and temperature was checked once at 10pm, not every 4 hours like they originally told me.
+My baby was monitored at around 9pm but that was it, after that it was just my blood pressure and temperature that was checked once at 10pm, not monitoring every 4 hours like they originally told me.